Madhuri Ramesh Article Writer

 In 1993, a report on holotropic breathwork was commissioned by the Scottish Charities Office (SCO) from the University of Edinburgh’s pathology department after they became largely concerned about the adverse effects of the technique.
 Negative results soon came in which confirmed that the technique was indeed dangerous to be practiced, given that it was untested.
 The practice of holotropic breathwork was later suspended from the foundation by the SCO.
 However, despite warnings, a few foundation practitioners were still found practicing the technique.

-Therefore, while some consider Dr. Grof’s holotropic breathwork technique as mystic, spiritual, and open-minded, others call it pseudoshamanism.
+Therefore, while some consider Dr. Grof’s holotropic breathwork technique as a mystic, spiritual, and open-minded, others call it pseudoshamanism.
 With these points in mind, it is certainly useful to remember that although holotropic breathwork might sound appealing, the practice does have its drawbacks.
 Therefore, it is important to do your research, take necessary precautions, and become well aware of the pros, cons, and contraindications of this technique before jumping in to give it a try!